-The team at Morton Law Group is fully equipped to fight almost any Oklahoma criminal charge you are facing.
+The team at The Taber Law Firm is fully equipped to fight almost any Oklahoma criminal charge you are facing.
 With years of experience, mountains of legal knowledge, and deep understanding of the local courts, judges and prosecutors, we offer our clients a unique approach to criminal defense.
 This approach has been the ticket out of legal trouble for countless clients.
 It could be yours, too.

 Below, we discuss the types of criminal defense cases we handle.
 Our areas of practice are broad and diverse, but if you don’t see your charge listed below, don’t worry.
-Instead, call Morton Law Group at 580-226-4400 to discuss your legal options.
+Instead, call The Taber Law Firm at 580-226-4400 to discuss your legal options.

 Oklahoma police and prosecutors take driving under the influence (DUI) seriously.
 Even a misdemeanor DUI could result in jail time, and the fines for a first-time DUI could add up to more than $10,000.
 If you are convicted, you will also have to install an ignition interlock device on your vehicle and lose your driver’s license — possibly for years.